 The Center provides experiential entrepreneurship education through our Entrepreneur's Academy.
 These no-cost, no-credit courses use a combination of Lean Startup and Disciplined Entrepreneurship models, to guide student entrepreneurs through customer development, market analysis and business planning.

-The Center's Moxie Incubator offers admitted student teams access to workspace, tools, equipment and supplies to help develop product prototypes.
-The Incubator also includes a Lean Startup educational program, mentoring, and assistance from industry professional advisors.
+The Moxie Center's Teaching Incubator offers admitted student teams access to workspace, tools, equipment and supplies, including 3D printing, machine shops, and electronics fabrication, to help develop product prototypes.
+The Incubator program also includes classes, mentoring and assistance from industry and professional advisors.